jduf/VMC-SUN-Heisenberg/README.md

 + gs
 + firefox

-All these software can be set and personalised in the lib/config.mk and file.
-For instance if is not available to convert images, only these two files require some changes.
+All these software can be set and personalised in the **lib/lib/config.mk** and **lib/lib/Linux.cpp** files.
+For instance if *gs* is not available to convert images, only these two files need to be modified.

 The code is commented and the documentation can be generated via Doxyfile using